edtan094/nomnom/README.md

 * User can sign out

 ## Stretch Features (in progress)
-* User can add a bookmark to view later
+* User can add a bookmark
+* User can view a list of bookmarks
 * User can remove a bookmark

 ## Preview